teesquared/flasturbate/README.md

     ABC: org.flixel.system.replay => 1t11s0.1t11s1.1t41s0.1t44s0
     ...

 Now you'll see a new file "mode.swf.out" in the same directory.
-Rename it to my-first-flasturbation.swf (or whatever) and run it...
+Rename it to "my-first-flasturbation.swf" (or whatever) and run it...

 Congratulations!
 You just flasturbated.
 I'm sure it's something you'll never forget :)

 You're probably pretty happy right now.
 You just produced a good obfuscation.
 You didn't hurt your swf.
-And you have a warm fuzzy feeling inside.
+And, you have a warm fuzzy feeling inside.
 But something is not right.
 Your obfuscation just slightly missed the target.
 The game saves its state in a shared object file (sol).
 In this case, it has only one variable it saves which is "plays".
 You need to tell flasturbate to always obfuscate the variable "plays" the same way.
 You can do this by putting it in a text file and using the "--fixed" option.

     D:\projects\github\Teesquared\flasturbate
     >type mode-fixed.txt